University of Arkansas at Little Rock

 The University anticipates continued growth in the number of students and in the number and size of academic programs.
 The primary aim of the University in all of its varied activities will continue to be maintaining and improving the quality of education for all its students.

-The University of Arkansas at Little Rock is fully accredited by the North Central Association of Colleges and Schools.
-UALR is also a Service-Members Opportunity College.
+The University of Arkansas at Little Rock is fully accredited by the Higher Learning Commission, North Central Association.
+UA Little Rock is also a Service-Members Opportunity College.

 Specific degree programs are also accredited or affiliated with many external accrediting/certifying bodies.
 A complete list can be found on the Accreditation website.